advaithm22/imageclassification/README.md

 # imageclassification
-Using TensorFlow in order to train a model that classifies images of different particles, such as those consisting of electrons, gamma rays, muons, protons, and pions.
-The images in the datasets have been obtained from Yale's Liquid Argon Time Projection Chamber detector.
+Using TensorFlow in order to train a model that classifies images of different retinas, which were initially subject to different conditions prior to imaging.
+Usage of a convolutional neural network will result in the images being processed, allowing individuals to determine if the retina is similar to one which is possessed by individuals with diabetic retinopathy.